Inter-Thread Communication

 EventGroup

-An EventGroup holds up to 32 independent boolean bits.
+An EventGroup holds a small bitmask of independent boolean bits (the exact width is ove_eventbits_t).
 Any thread (or ISR) can set or clear bits; waiting threads are unblocked when a target bit pattern is satisfied.
 EventGroups are ideal for broadcasting state transitions without copying data.

 graph TB